-We’ve written many times about Arm’s use of EDA in the cloud and recently shared how improvements in Arm Neoverse per-core performance are letting us move more EDA workloads to the Arm architecture.
-This blog focuses on our on-premises clusters.
+We have written many times about Arm’s use of EDA in the cloud and recently shared how improvements in Arm Neoverse per-core performance are letting us move more EDA workloads to the Arm architecture.
+This blog post focuses on our on-premises clusters.
 These clusters have historically been x86-based, but we continue to move EDA workloads to the Arm architecture as new tools and systems become available.
-We recently installed several hundred HPE ProLiant RL300 Gen11 servers - using the Neoverse N1-based Ampere® Altra® Max CPU - into our Austin datacenter and wanted to share our early observations.
+We recently installed several hundred HPE ProLiant RL300 Gen11 servers, using the Neoverse N1-based Ampere® Altra® Max CPU, into our Austin datacenter and wanted to share our early observations.
 Arm-based servers, like the HPE RL300, offer a unique combination of performance and power-efficiency, and that has significant real-world benefits from a cost, space, and power perspective.

 HPE announced the ProLiant RL300 Gen11 server at their Discover 2023 event, and Arm became an early customer.
-While targeted at cloud-native scale-out workloads, we’ve found the 128-core Ampere Altra Max CPU to be very well suited to a range of Arm’s EDA workloads.
+While targeted at cloud-native scale-out workloads, we have found the 128-core Ampere Altra Max CPU to be well suited to a range of Arm’s EDA workloads.
 Importantly, it also draws less power relative to our legacy Intel Xeon-based servers and AMD EPYC CPUs.

 Here are power measurements taken from our HPE RL300 server with 128-cores of Arm Neoverse N1, compared to running the same workload on our servers equipped with 128-cores of AMD EPYC 3rd gen and 4th gen x86 CPUs.